 Finally, super fund insurance premiums effectively attract a tax deduction for the fund that should then be passed back to you in the form of lower premiums.

-If you don’t have enough superannuation you can always add extra to your super to offset the insurance cost.
+If your superannuation balance doesn’t cover the cost of the insurance premium you can always add extra to your super to offset this cost.

 Tailor your insurance to meet your needs